adilsondias-engineer/fpga-learning/02-button-debouncer/README.md

 **Related Projects:**

 - Project 1: Binary Counter (basic FPGA flow)
-- Project 2.5: 2 Buttons to handle the LED, 1 button only turn it on and the other button only turn it off
+- Project 2.5: 2 Buttons to handle the LED, 1 button only turn it on and the other button only turn it off -- coming soon

 ## Status